South Coast Summer Series: Tathra

 View this post on Instagram

-You could spend days exploring all that Bournda National Park has to offer.
-The park is a natural playground for water enthusiasts, with ocean beaches, creeks, lagoons and the expansive waters of Wallagoot Lake all on offer.
+You could spend days exploring everything Bournda National Park offers.
+The park is a natural playground for water enthusiasts, with ocean beaches, creeks, lagoons, and the expansive waters of Wallagoot Lake all on offer.

-Cyclists, get ready to explore kilometers of walking and riding tracks.
-Camping sites are available, and Hobart Campground even comes with hot showers.
+Cyclists can explore kilometers of walking and riding tracks, camping sites are available, and Hobart Campground even comes with hot showers.

 Bournda Road, Wallagoot | nationalparks.nsw.gov.au